oscar-defelice/DeepLearning-lectures/README.md

 ### Buy me a coffee

-If you like these lectures, consider to buy me a coffee!
+If you like these lectures, consider to buy [me a coffee ☕️ ](https://github.com/sponsors/oscar-defelice)!